NickGroveSE/NickGroveSE/README.md

 - 👋 Hi, I’m Nick Grove
-- 👀 I am a Full Stack Developer with expertise in Frontend Development and Design.
-I really enjoy expanding on unique concepts and implementing sleek design.
+- 👀 I am a Software Engineer who is building expertise in Business Intelligence & AI.
-- 🌱 Over the last month, I have been working on a Vue x Go web app called Iris, check out the repo for the [Frontend Demo](https://github.com/NickGroveSE/IrisDemo).
-Currently with this project I am mastering my skills in Go before tackling the Backend, follow my progress here [Golang Mastery](https://github.com/NickGroveSE/GolangMastery)
+- 🌱 Currently, I am a Web Developer & Designer at the Louisville Indoor Racquet Club where I am modernizing their brand and website, maintaining and uploading content, and expanding backend services to create an easier UX for my fellow employees.
-- 💞️ I’m looking to collaborate on projects that are exciting and teams that are looking for Frontend expertise.
-My portfolio is not as expansive as many Frontend Devs and Designers out there, but I am great at visualizing the aesthetic/layout of a project while also being imaginative with my design ideas.
+- 💞️ I am always looking to collaborate on projects that are exciting.
+I have worked in a wide variety of expertise such as Frontend, Backend (primarily Golang, Java, C++), & Design, and love the challenges that come with bringing a new idea to life.
 - 📫 How to reach me: email me at nickgrove.se@gmail.com